MarkyXXIII/MarkyXXIII/README.md

 # :wave: Hello!

 My name is Mark.
-I am a Web Developer based in Essex, UK.<br>
+I am a web developer, designer and SEO consultant based in Essex, UK.<br>

 As of October 2020, I enrolled on a full-stack course with Codecademy.<br>
 Listed below is what I've already covered in my studies, and what is to come in the next month or two: